Fast model-based clustering of partial records: Discovering the distinct kinds of Gamma Ray Bursts

-\citet{mukherjeeetal98} provided a novel way of describing the properties of GRBs.
+\citet{mukherjeeetal98} provided a novel approach to describing the properties of GRBs.
 This approach, also adopted by \citet{chattopadhyay17,chattopadhyayandmaitra18,berryandmaitra19,almodovarandmaitra20}, uses the average duration ($T_{90}$), total fluence ($F_ t = F_1 + F_2 + F_3 + F_4$), and spectral hardness ($H_{ 321} = F_3 /(F_1 + F_2)$) to characterize the GRBs.
 (Note that these calculations use the GRB features in the original scale.)
-Using these values, we can classify the six GRB ``Full EM'' groups as long/very bright/soft, ultra-long/bright/soft, short/faint/intermediate, long/intermediate/soft, short/faint/very hard and short/faint/hard in terms of their average duration/fluence/hardness.
-Further analysis of our results is outside the purview of this paper, but we note that our groups are able to characterize GRBs much more distinctly compared to the results of \citet{chattopadhyay17,chattopadhyayandmaitra18,berryandmaitra19,almodovarandmaitra20} using only the complete cases.
+Using these values, we can classify the seven GRB ``Observed EM'' groups as long/bright/soft, short/faint/intermediate, long/faint/soft, short/faint/hard, long/intermediate/soft, very short/faint/hard, and short/intermediate/soft, in terms of their average duration/fluence/hardness.
+Further analysis of our results is outside the purview of this paper, but our groups are able to characterize GRBs more distinctly compared that in \citet{chattopadhyay17,chattopadhyayandmaitra18,berryandmaitra19,almodovarandmaitra20} that used only the complete cases.